Bellevue 2044 - Housing

 Housing hunting on the eastside

-by Susan P, over 1 year ago
+by Susan P, about 2 years ago

 Over six years ago I began search for smaller home to downsize to after my spouse's death.
 Low inventory for several years and most were expensive fixer uppers so I passed.
 Even these fixers were being gobbled up by international cash payers at way over price, solely for investment purposes - homes remained unoccupied for a long time when I checked back on them in my area.